 As Parkinson’s definition is so strict:

 The logical answer should be:

 ONE person improving just a tiny bit or just breaking the curve of progress.

-If we can find just one person in the world that have made an improvement (in size/frequency of symptoms or reduction in medicine intake) then that should be proof enough!
+If we can find just one person in the world that has improved (in size/frequency of symptoms or reduction in medicine intake), then that should be proof enough!

 That is MY Opinion.

-But I want you to reflect on what is your opinion.
+But I want you to reflect on what your opinion is.

 1) How many people improving/free of Parkinson’s should it take to make YOU change to a better belief?
 1, 10, 100, 1000, 10.000?